zakrzewskipawel/kontrola_serwisowa/README.md

 ## Project Overview 🎉
 Service Control.
 When a user first enters the site, they will see a sing in / sign up form.
 I used Firebase for authentication.
 Once logged in, the user can add and search for recent entries related to the car service.
-You can add, edit or delete an entry.
+You can edit or delete an entry.
 ## Tech/framework used 🔧
 - Flutter
 - Dart